pzaino/thecrowler/doc/features.md

        infrastructure.

    - **Service Scout**: Detects services running on a host using various scanning techniques.
+Service Scout can be extended via NMAP plugins.
-     - *Benefits*: Useful for identifying open ports and services for security assessments.
+     - *Benefits*: Useful in security assessments for identifying:
+       - Open Ports and services
+       - Vulnerabilities
+       - Test Protocols and Services

 6. **Image and File Collection**: